artmtt/Mexican-Map-Graph/README.md

 # Mexican-Map-Graph
-Mexican route map is represented by a weighted undirected graph that uses Dijkstra to find the best route.
+The Mexican states are represented by a weighted undirected graph that uses Dijkstra to find the best route.